BritishPandaChick/bpc-portfolio-site/wp-content/plugins/kt-tinymce-color-grid/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.15.1 =
+Fixes broken Elementor 2 integration

+= 1.15 =
+Adds WordPress multisite support, CSS variable names, color names to Astra, OceanWP and GeneratePress color pickers and a scope for CSS variable exports can now be set

 = 1.14.7 =
 Global CSS variables can now be added to the dashboard as well